kelvinchanwh/csw-gector/README.md

 ```

 Possible selection methods include:
-- `random-token`: randomly select tokens from the sentence
 - `frac-token`: randomly select tokens from the sentence based on a reference corpus distribution
 - `contfrac-token`: randomly select a string of continuous tokens to match the ratio of code-switched text
 - `random-phrase`: randomly select phrases from the sentence
 - `frac-phrase`: select the phrase that has a length closest to the reference corpus distribution
 - `intersect-phrase`: select phrases which intersect with the least number of edit spans
+- `noun-token`: randomly selects a single token with a NOUN or PROPN POS tag based on SpaCy

 ## Train model